 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, stressing academic excellence and a commitment to continuous improvement.
 Less than 15 percent of business programs worldwide have this accreditation.

 Students who wish to study finance at NDSU enroll as pre-finance majors in the College of Business for their freshman and sophomore years.
 Pre-finance majors apply for admission to the professional program during their second year.
 Transfer students with sufficient credits and appropriate course work also may apply.
-Admission to the professional program is based upon the successful completion of the pre-professional course requirements, a minimum cumulative grade point average of 2.5 and junior
+Admission to the professional program is based upon the successful completion of the pre-professional course requirements, a minimum cumulative grade point average (GPA) of 2.5 and junior standing.

 In order to provide a rigorous and timely educational experience, we have recruited and attracted faculty who are highly qualified to teach finance.
 Dedicated to student learning, our faculty have often been recognized for their teaching excellence by students and colleagues.
 The faculty employ a wide variety of instructional techniques and are considered especially strong in experiential approaches to the study of organizations and management decision making.
 They remain current in their sub-fields of finance by actively engaging in research and constantly assisting firms in identifying and solving business problems.

 Finance majors are encouraged to complete a three-credit practicum.
-The practicum is designed to enable our students to relate finance concepts learned in the classroom to actual business situations and to give them a competitive edge in job placement.
+The practicum is designed to enable students to relate finance concepts learned in the classroom to actual business situations and to give them a competitive edge in job placement.